codewitch-honey-crisis/i2cu/README.md

 The screen is designed to sleep after a brief period in case the TTGO is on battery.
 Press the left button to wake it up.

 Holding the left button pauses any display.

-Clicking the right button changes serial mode from text to binary Long pressing the right button selects the baud rate.
+Clicking the right button changes serial mode from text to binary.

+Long pressing the right button selects the baud rate.